-ACT, SAT, PSAT/NMQT Preparation focuses on test-taking skills needed for the PSAT/NMQT, SAT, and the ACT.
-In additional to those testing formats, the course covers general skills covered in the course are applicable to most test-taking situations and include optimal use of time, eliminating illogical answers, following directions, marking answer sheets, and for some students, handling test anxiety.
+ACT, SAT, PSAT/NMQT Preparation provides students with test-taking skills needed for the PSAT/NMQT, SAT, and the ACT.
+In addition to those testing formats, the course covers general skills covered in the course are applicable to most test-taking situations and include optimal use of time, eliminating illogical answers, following directions, marking answer sheets, and for some students, handling test anxiety.